How freelancers can ask their existing clients for referrals? Tips on when is the right time to ask client for referrals along with an email template.

 It is easier to forget when clients should be sent a follow-up message.
-Don’t try to be too tech savvy here and add a simple note on the calendar in a couple of weeks time for a followup reminder with client name.
+Don’t try to be too tech-savvy here and add a simple note on the calendar in a couple of weeks for a followup reminder with the client name.

-I prefer to use a digital calendar but if you even use a physical dairy, it is more than enough.
+I prefer to use a digital calendar, but if you even use a physical diary, it is more than enough.

 5. Connect with Clients on Social Media

-Client’s friend will see those update with your tag or may see the recommendation for you on LinkedIn.
-If they need something similar they may get in touch with you.
+The client’s friend will see those updates with your tag or may view the recommendation for you on LinkedIn.
+If they need something similar, they may get in touch with you.